Staging your home for sale: standout in a competitive market

 Create a welcoming entryway

-Your home’s entryway is the first thing that potential buyers will see, so make sure it creates a positive first impression.
+Another item on your home staging checklist is your home’s entryway.
+Since this is the first thing potential buyers will see, make sure it creates a positive first impression.
 Remove any clutter and add a fresh coat of paint to the front door.
 Add a welcome mat, potted plants, and attractive lighting to make the space more inviting.

 Make necessary repairs

-If there are any obvious repairs that need to be made, such as a leaky tap or a cracked tile, take care of them before putting your home on the market.
-Potential buyers may be put off by a home that needs obvious repairs.
+Address any obvious repairs, such as a leaky tap or cracked tile, before listing your home on the market.
+Potential buyers may be put off by a house that needs obvious repairs.

 Set the mood